Tpw429/Covid-19_Regression_Analysis/README.md

 ## The Visualization Aspect

 Portraying results is important because it brings weight to our analysis.
-Figures, interactive images, Github and Google Slides are all powerful tools which can help us share our findings to the masses.
+Images, interactive figures, Github, and Google Slides are all powerful tools which can help us share our findings to the masses.